Northumberland Line: 2019present: Revised plans and the Northumberland Line project

-Stations and services
+Stations

-The planned new passenger service will begin at Newcastle, before heading north along the East Coast Main Line to Benton Junction, with an intermediate stop at the existing Manors station.
+The newly established passenger service begins at Newcastle, before heading north along the East Coast Main Line to Benton Junction, with an intermediate stop at the existing Manors station.

-At Benton Junction, Northumberland Line trains will join the existing freight line, which parallels the Yellow Line of the Tyne and Wear Metro, past Palmersville Metro station, before calling at a new National Rail platform adjacent to the existing Northumberland Park Metro station.
-Just east of Northumberland Park station, the new passenger service will leave the current Metro line corridor, following the freight line as it curves away to the north towards Northumberland.
-Passing along this freight line, it will proceed to serve the following new or reopened stations, from south to north:
+At Benton Junction, Northumberland Line trains join the former freight-only line, which parallels the Yellow line of the Tyne and Wear Metro, past Palmersville Metro station, before calling at a new National Rail platform, presently under construction, adjacent to the existing Northumberland Park Metro station.
+Just east of Northumberland Park station, the new passenger service leaves the current Metro line corridor, following the former freight line as it curves away to the north towards Northumberland.
+Passing along this line, it will proceed to serve the following new or reopened stations, from south to north: